His works include:

 - Shown Their Work: Riordan certainly does his research, though he sometimes juggles things around for Artistic License, and the fact that many of the myths have different variations and are often open to interpretations.

-- World of Snark: Contributing to plenty a Crowning Moment of Funny.
+- World of Snark: Contributing to plenty Funny Moments.